isamu-isozaki/teamai_test/support/index.html.md

 Fellow GitLab team members can reach out for help from the Support Team in various ways:

-1. For normal support questions ("Can GitLab do x?", "How do I do y with GitLab?") try:
+1. For normal support questions ("Can GitLab do x?", "How do I do y with GitLab?"/index.html.md) try:
    - posing your question on the `#questions` channel in Slack, so that everyone can contribute to an answer.
 If you're not getting an answer, try cross-posting in the relevant support team channel.
-1. For longer term or larger scope questions, such a process change, or data gathering requests, create a [support issue](https://gitlab.com/gitlab-com/support/support-team-meta/issues)
+1. For longer term or larger scope questions, such a process change, or data gathering requests, create a [support issue](https://gitlab.com/gitlab-com/support/support-team-meta/issues/index.html.md)
-1. If you have a user or account request that needs a GitLab.com administrator, please create an issue in the [dotcom internal requests tracker](https://gitlab.com/gitlab-com/support/dotcom/dotcom-internal).
+1. If you have a user or account request that needs a GitLab.com administrator, please create an issue in the [dotcom internal requests tracker](https://gitlab.com/gitlab-com/support/dotcom/dotcom-internal/index.html.md).
-1. If customers or users have questions, advise them to contact support directly via the [support web form](https://support.gitlab.com).
+1. If customers or users have questions, advise them to contact support directly via the [support web form](https://support.gitlab.com/index.html.md).
 1. As a last resort, ping the support team on the one of the support channels.

 ### Support Issue Tracker

-The [Support project](https://gitlab.com/gitlab-com/support/support-team-meta/issues) hosts an issue tracker meant to improve our workflow by reporting any problems that may arise in our tools or processes.
+The [Support project](https://gitlab.com/gitlab-com/support/support-team-meta/issues/index.html.md) hosts an issue tracker meant to improve our workflow by reporting any problems that may arise in our tools or processes.
 It's also meant to propose and discuss ideas in general.

 The issue tracker is open to the community and part of the GitLab.com group.
 It should not contain any sensitive information.
 Links to Zendesk or other references are encouraged.